Who do you say Jesus is?

 But Peter does more than argue, he rebukes his Master.
 Peter’s protest was born out of his ignorance of God’s will coupled with his deep love for his Lord.
 He didn’t wish for Jesus to die.
 He wanted an earthly king.
 He was trapped by his temporal view of history, having lost sight of the eternal.
 Peter the “rock” became Peter the “stumbling block.”
 British evangelist Dr. G. Campbell Morgan said, “The man who loves Jesus, but who shuns God’s method, is a stumbling block to Him.”
 Followers of Jesus are not to be stumbling blocks.
 We are to trust Jesus to rule His creation in His time and in His ways.

 Note that when Jesus rebuked Peter, He also “looked on His disciples.”
 Why?
 Because they too agreed with Peter’s assessment of the situation.
-They were immersed, having been taught from an early age, in the traditional Jewish interpretation of the coming Messiah, unable to understand that the Messiah could suffer and die.
+They had been immersed, taught from an early age the traditional Jewish interpretation of the coming Messiah, unable to understand that the Messiah could possibly suffer and die.

-This is the same folly of many modern-day Christians are deceived today, having been erroneously taught church tradition instead of true Christianity.
-Immersed in this “Churchianity” and its traditional, and wrong, interpretation of the Bible which at times runs contrary to God’s word, they miss what Scripture actually says.
+This is the same folly many modern-day Christians are deceived by today, erroneously taught church tradition instead of true biblical Christianity.
+Immersed in “Churchianity” and its tradition, and wrong interpretation of the Bible, which at times runs contrary to God’s word, they miss what Scripture actually says.
 Do not be like that.
-Respectfully challenge those who say they speak God’s when what they are saying flies in the face of the Bible.
-Refuse to be drawn into a worldly way of thinking.
-Trust Jesus and His word!
+Respectfully challenge those who say they speak God’s when what they are saying flies in the face of biblical truth.
+Refuse to be drawn into a worldly way of thinking that a political leader will save the world.
+That is anti-biblical akin to trusting the AntiChrist.
+Put your trust in Jesus and His written Word!

-How would you answer the question, “Who do you say Jesus is?”
+How do you answer the question: “Who do you say Jesus is?”